 Configuration Required?
 Description Instance Type Yes Select Secondary ENI.
 Resource Group No Select the resource group to which the EIP belongs.
 Mode No Select Cut-Through Mode.
-Secondary ENI Yes Select the secondary ENI to be associated with the EIP.Notice Make sure that the ENI is not associated with any ECS instance.
+Secondary ENI Yes Select the secondary ENI to be associated with the EIP.Notice Make sure that the selected secondary ENI is not associated with any ECS instance.

 - Return to the EIP list page and click the ID of the associated ENI.

 - On the network interface list page, find the target ENI and click Bind to Instance to associate the ENI with an ECS instance.

 - The number of ENIs that can be associated with an ECS instance varies according to the specification of the ECS instance.
-For more information, see Instance type families.
+For more information, see Instance families.

-- After you set the cut-through mode, you must enable the DHCP function of the ECS instance with which the ENI is associated to make the cut-through mode take effect.
+- After you associate the secondary ENI with the ECS instance, you must enable the DHCP function of the secondary ENI and restart networking service to make the cut-through mode effective.

 - Log on to the ECS instance by using the associated EIP and check the network configurations

 of the ECS instance.

 Note Make sure that the security group rules of the ECS instance allow remote access.You can see that the local IP address of the ECS instance has changed to the associated EIP.